 This conference provides a great opportunity for scholars across the many fields of anthropology and allied disciplines to present original research on what legibility is in your respective fieldsite(s) and how the concept may be employed whether you are a cultural anthropologist, archaeologist, biological anthropologist, ethnographer or something in-between.
 We also encourage submissions that explore specific questions about anthropology’s legibility – must it be legible, and for whom – and “salon session” submissions that foster undergraduate and graduate student engagement.
 Organized sessions around public anthropology, pedagogy, and advocacy are especially welcome.

-We welcome students, scholars, and practitioners from all anthropological subfields and allied disciplines to contribute papers, posters, and films that explore the many mediations of human life.
-Abstracts for papers and posters will be accepted via submission on our website beginning November 1, 2017, until February 19.
-Stay tuned for more information and I look forward to seeing you all in Fresno!
+We ask students, scholars, and practitioners from all anthropological subfields and allied disciplines to contribute.
+Abstracts for all submission types will be accepted on our website beginning January 1, 2019 until February 15, 2019.